-European corporate are facing uncertainty due to the political situation in France.
+European corporate earnings are facing uncertainty due to the political situation in France.
 President Emmanuel Macron’s decision to call parliamentary elections has raised doubts about the country’s fiscal discipline under new governments.
 Concerns about tax and minimum wage rises have shaken confidence in French blue-chip firms, leading to a decrease in earnings expectations and European shares in recent weeks.

 Despite forecasts of a 2% rise in second-quarter earnings for companies in the pan-European STOXX 600, investors remain cautious.
 The European Central Bank’s loosening policy and improving economic outlook were contributing factors to a positive sentiment in Europe’s equity markets.
 However, Macron’s decision to dissolve parliament has triggered concerns, with the STOXX 600 index down 2.5% from its peak.